Crime Illustrated: Writers

 The editor of Crime Illustrated was Al Feldstein.
 As with EC's comics, Feldstein was the most prolific writer of this title, and generally wrote up to three stories per issue.
 In addition to stories credited to him, Feldstein also wrote using the pseudonyms Maxwell Williams and Alfred E. Neuman.
 In a move suggested by publisher William Gaines, Feldstein included retellings of previous stories: the first issue's "Fall Guy for Murder" and "Mother's Day", and the second issue's "Screenplay for Murder" and "Pieces of Hate".
 Writers included Jack Oleck (who had contributed to EC's earlier publications), Richard Smith and John Larner.

 Artists

 Artists featured in Crime Illustrated include Joe Orlando, Bernard Krigstein, Reed Crandall, Graham Ingels, George Evans, Jack Davis and Johnny Craig.

 Reprints

 Crime Illustrated was reprinted along with the other Picto-Fiction magazines in hardbound volumes by Russ Cochran (and Gemstone Publishing) in 2006 as part of his Complete EC Library.
 These reprints also included the first-time publication of the third issue (assembled in 1956 but never published by EC).
+Dark Horse reprinted Crime Illustrated as part of the EC Archives series in 2022.